natanjunges/image-object-slicer/README.md

-# pascalvoc-to-image
+# image-slicer
+Slice images using annotation files.
+Convert an object detection dataset to an image classification one.

 This is a fork of [gitlab.com/straighter/pascalvoc-to-image](https://gitlab.com/straighter/pascalvoc-to-image).

-Tool to cut objects from bounding boxes in PascalVOC XML files.
-It will:
--   Read the directory containing the XMLs
--   Parse the XMLs to a readable format
--   Create images for all created bounding boxes in a separate folder

 ## Usage
 Using the script is pretty simple, since it only has three required parameters:

 ```
-usage: pascalvoc-to-image [-h] [-v] [-p PADDING] [-w WORKERS] annotations images save
+usage: image-slicer [-h] [-v] [-p PADDING] [-w WORKERS] annotations images save

 Slice images using annotation files